 Whether you are hitting a wall or racking up recovery time, it may often seem that you aren’t getting the most out of your hours in the gym.
-These four pre-workout tips are sure to boost your performance, courtesy of trainers Jodi Berkowitz, Peter Marino, and Suzzanne Gomes of Pine Brook Fitness.
+These four pre-workout tips are sure to boost your performance, courtesy of Hudson Valley fitness professionals Jodi Berkowitz, Peter Marino, and Suzzanne Gomes.

 Trainers urge their clients to eat a light, healthy meal before a workout, and can’t believe how many show up to the gym on an empty stomach.
 Without the required fuel to power the body, a workout can be over before it even starts.
 Berkowitz recommends a mix of carbohydrates and protein (wheat toast, banana, peanut butter, yogurt, and berries) and Gomes suggests a light snack like celery sticks or an apple.
 Drinking water before (as well as during and after) a workout is also necessary, as it allows you to avoid dehydration, supplying your muscles with oxygen and keeping you energized and focused.